gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/gamepad.md

 of throw deadzones.
 Note that the calibration settings are applied when the application opens the device, so you need to restart your game or test application to see updated calibration settings.

-After you set the deadzones, you also can create an [udev](udev "udev"){.wikilink} rule to make all changes permanent:
+After you set the deadzones, you also can create an [udev](udev "wikilink") rule to make all changes permanent:

 First, grab the vendor id of your joystick (replace `{{ic|''X''}}`{=mediawiki} with your joystick\'s number, it is usually `{{ic|0}}`{=mediawiki}):